psmass/DDS-Data-model-Example/Sensors/c++11/README.md

 # C++11 example using XML Application Creation and Dynamic Data.
-This example uses the "Sensors/model/SensorInfo.xml" created using System Designer.
+This example uses the "../model/SensorInfo.xml" created with System Designer.

 ## Environment
 In order to build this example the Connext environment must be set up since the build process relies on $NDDSHOME.

 ## Directories
-The following directories are used in this example.
+The following files are used in this example.

-- src - Contains sensor_publisher.cxx and sensor_subscriber.cxx DDS application files.
+- The sensor_publisher.cxx and sensor_subscriber.cxx and application.hpp are user defined DDS files.

-- Sensors/model - Contains SensorInfo.xml created with System Designer to specify the types, quality of service and domain entities.
-See the README.md in this directory for the modeling best practices that were followed.
+- The directory ../model contains SensorInfo.xml created with System Designer to specify the types, quality of service and domain entities.
+See the README.md in the model directory for the modeling best practices that were followed.

 ## Building Windows Debug executable:

-1. Create a c++11/build directory and cd to the build directory
+1. From the c++11 directory create a build directory and cd to the build directory

 2. To build for Visual Studio 19 type the following.
     ```